What is pericardiectomy?

 This is called video-assisted thoracoscopy (VATS).
 Tiny cameras and tools are used

 to do the surgery through these small holes.

 Why might I need a pericardiectomy?

 Pericardiectomy is most often needed in people with chronic constrictive pericarditis.

-It’s not usually an option for people who have had a single instance of pericarditis.
+It’s not usually an option for people who have had just 1 instance of pericarditis.

 With chronic constrictive pericarditis, the pericardium has become stiff and thick.

 This is due to repeated scarring.
 This scarring constricts the heart’s movement.
 This

 can cause symptoms like fatigue and swelling.
 Conditions that can cause constrictive